amitkhare/slim-hmvc-skeleton/README.md

-Create a database and pass the credencials to /app/src/settings.php
+Create a database and pass the credentials to

+    /app/src/settings.php

 * Point your virtual host document root to your new application's root `/` directory. it will automatically redirect all calls to /public/index.php